Deducteam/hol2dk/README.md

 Find other potential working ocaml-camlp5 pairs on https://github.com/jrh13/hol-light/pull/71 .

-If you don't have HOL-Light already installed, you can install it by using the following commands:
+If you don't already have the HOL-Light sources somewhere, you can install them by using the following commands:

 ```
 cd $HOME